front-end-intermediate/session-2/storage.md

 This might be useful later if we wanted to generalize the script to work with multiple forms.

-Because we are using `console.log` a lot more let's shorten it:
+Because we are using `console.log` a lot, let's shorten it by adding this near the top of our scripts:

 ```js
 const formElem = document.getElementById('save-me');
 var log = console.log;
 ```

-We'll use the id for the local storage key name:
+We'll back out of our old `saveData` scipt and use the id for the local storage key name:

 ```js
 var saveData = function(){